walteng/Triangle/README.md

 ## Technologies Used

-The app is only built by use of HTML and css
+The app is only built by use of HTML, CSS(bootstrap and css), and javascript.

 ## Support and contact details